 Connect, connect, connect

-Be willing to read a couple of extra books, offer hugs, rough house, snuggle, and find as many ways as you can to connect.
-Spending time laughing, reading, dancing, and throwing leaves together is a very effective way to communicate a sense of security.
+Warm and responsive relationships are the primary way that children manage stress.
+Be willing to read a couple of extra books, offer hugs, rough house, snuggle, and find creative ways to connect.
+Spending time laughing, reading, dancing, and playing together is a very effective way to communicate a sense of security.

 Listen

-Rather than doing all of the talking, be sure to listen to what your child says about school, including what is happening on the playground or on the bus.
+Rather than doing all of the talking, be sure to listen to what your child says about what they are hearing at school, including what is happening on the playground or on the bus.
+Listen for signs that they are hearing misinformation or disinformation and be prepared to gently deliver the facts.
 If you hear about teasing, cruelty, or dehumanizing language, be sure to follow up and get involved.

 Be prepared for things to come out sideways